 Significant management time and Company resources have been, and are expected to continue to be, devoted to the Security Incident.
-For example, we currently expect net cash outlays of \$25 million to \$35 million for ongoing legal fees related to the Security Incident for full year 2022.
-Although we carry insurance against certain losses related to the Security Incident, we exceeded the limit of that insurance coverage during the first quarter of 2022.
+For example, we currently expect net cash outlays of approximately \$15 million to \$25 million for ongoing legal fees related to the Security Incident for full year 2022.
+For full year 2022, we currently expect net pre-tax expense of approximately \$30 million to \$35 million for ongoing legal fees related to the Security Incident.
+Although we carry insurance against certain losses related to the Security Incident, we have exceeded the limit of that insurance coverage.
 As a result, we will be responsible for all expenses or other losses (including penalties, fines or other judgments) or all types of claims that may arise in connection with the Security Incident, which could materially and adversely affect our liquidity and results of operations.
 (See Note 10 to our unaudited, condensed consolidated financial statements included in this report.)
 If any such fines or penalties were great enough that we could not pay them through funds generated from operating activities and/or cause a default under our credit facility, we may be forced to renegotiate or obtain a waiver under our credit facility and/or seek additional debt or equity financing.
 Such renegotiation or financing may not be available on acceptable terms, or at all.
 In these circumstances, if we were unable to obtain sufficient financing, we may not be able to meet our obligations as they come due.